 A Nanny must be completely devoted to the children in her care.
 The children’s needs and safekeeping must come before anything else.
 Therefore, they should not be given other responsibilities that would detract from the quality of care given to the children.
 They are the most intimate staff member in the home, as they must develop loving, close relationships with their charges—unlike other staff, who should keep a professional distance from the family.

 Nannies are responsible for feeding children nutritious meals and providing adequate exercise, preferably in the form of invigorating play!
 They are responsible for encouraging the younger children’s developmental milestones in movement, such as reflexes and locomotion; emotions, such as attachment and object permanence; and intellect, such as talking and comprehension.
 They must give their charges unconditional love and support, no matter how challenging that may be, and they must instill proper discipline, which should include celebrating good behavior in addition to correcting misbehavior according to the parents’ instructions.

-A Nanny may live in or live out, and they typically receive salaries of $350 to $850 a week.
+A Nanny may live in or live out, and they typically receive salaries of $350 to $1000 or more a week.

 Description & Qualifications:

 A Governess offers many of the same services as a Nanny.
 But the Governess is also a professional educator who is responsible for giving the children formal lessons inside the home, away from the prying eyes of a public curious about the children of upscale, and often famous, parents.

 Governesses should have a degree in education, usually live-in, and be on call 50 to 70 hours a week.